mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/src/B4Graph/Graph_Tutorial.md

     Graphs are a versatile data structure used in various domains to model relationships and processes.
     Understanding their properties and implementations is essential for solving many computational problems efficiently.

-- B4Graph ADT (abstract data type):
+- Graph ADT (abstract data type):
 =================================

     A graph as an Abstract Data Type (ADT) is a conceptual representation that defines a set of operations for manipulating graphs without specifying the underlying implementation.
 This abstraction allows the focus to be on what operations can be performed on the graph, rather than how they are implemented.
-Below is a description of the B4Graph ADT, including its operations and properties.
+Below is a description of the Graph ADT, including its operations and properties.

     - Components:
     -------------